Gabricore-i9/java-base64-decoder/README.md

 # A Base64 Decoder in Java
-I made a base64 decoder in java to make downloading files from encoded sites faster
+A base64 decoder in java to make downloading files from encoded sites faster

 ## Screenshots
 The home of application